xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/wavelet-extraction-and-editing.md

 ![](/assets/230_Interpretation.png)

 The user controls the window over which the extraction takes place.
 Inline and crossline half-length defines the distance from the well, and the time window controls the vertical limits.
 The vertical window can be either fixed \(e.g. 1.75s to 2.15s\), contain the full trace, or consist of a window around a horizon.
+The angle range to used for the extraction can be limited to a subset of the data range.

 For pre-stack seismic, the user has two options: the default is an extracted wavelet averaged over the angle range.
 The alternate option is to generate a pre-stack wavelet, i.e. a different wavelet for each angle.